coestephen2002/Chess/README.md

 # Chess
-A working Chess game made in Java
+A working Chess engine made in Java